postsharp/Metalama/README.md

 ### Caravela.Framework: the simple and safe aspect framework

-[Caravela.Framework](Caravela.Framework.md) is a aspect-oriented framework that allows you to write code transformations and code generators in a simple and natural way, without working with compiler APIes.
+[Caravela.Framework](Caravela.Framework.md) is an aspect-oriented framework that allows you to write code transformations and code generators in a simple and natural way, without working with compiler APIs.

 > Caravela.Framework is now in VERY EARLY PREVIEW.
-It is not considered to be complete even except for the simplest use cases.
+It is not considered to be complete except for the simplest use cases.
 > Our ambition is to implement all features of PostSharp MSIL into Caravela.Framework.

 ### Caravela.Framework.Sdk: the low-level extensibility API